kauderk/kauderk.github.io/yt-gif-extension/install/faq/README.md

 ---
 ### What does "Iframe/Player Buffer" do?
-- The nature of Roam Research makes it so you can open multiples pages with multiple blocks within them and YT GIFs, ultimately iframes, are way too expensive to have them loaded in the background all the times.
+- The nature of Roam Research makes it so you can open multiples pages with multiple blocks within them and YT GIFs, ultimately iframes, are way too expensive to have them loaded in the background all the time.
 The solution is to use a buffer, those oldest ones will be unloaded and ready to be played once you interact with them.

 ---